intel/neural-compressor/docs/source/export.md

 </tbody>
 </table>

-> **Note**: Follow this step to export a post training dynamic quantizated ONNX model from PyTorch model: \
+> **Note**: Follow this step to export a post training dynamic quantized ONNX model from PyTorch model: \
         1. export FP32 PyTorch model to FP32 ONNX model.  \
-        2. use FP32 ONNX model as the input model for post training dynamic quantizatation.
+        2. use FP32 ONNX model as the input model for post training dynamic quantization.

 ## Examples